keybase/book-content/01-account/00-index.md

 For example, if uppercase letters were allowed someone could create the account Isteele (with a capital “i”) and pretend to be mlsteele (with a lowercase “L”).
 Spaces are not allowed for the same reason.
 The difference between “karen m” and “karen  m” is too subtle.

 #### Deleting a username and account is permanent.
 If undeleting were allowed, it would be hard to be sure that the person undeleting is the same person who deleted the account.
-If you’ve gone to the trouble of deleting your account, we don’t want to give that username to anyone who asks for it.{% set section_title = "Devices" %}
+If you’ve gone to the trouble of deleting your account, we don’t want to give that username to anyone who asks for it.

 ## Devices
 TL;DR: You can think of your devices and paper keys as keys to your account.
 You can only access your account through your devices.
 Paper keys provide backup access to your account in case you lose your devices.